Aaditya-Deshmukh/CS123A-fusion-benchmarking/README.md

-COMMANDS.md → contains the actual commands I ran README.md → description of the project
+METHODS.md → contains the methods/commands used
+README.md → description of the project
 ---